Platform screen doors: United Kingdom

+There are plans to install PEDs in existing London Underground stations along the Bakerloo, Central, Piccadilly, and Waterloo & City lines as part of New Tube for London.
+A provision for installing platform edge doors is found on the Northern line extension stations, but no doors were installed in the stations when they opened in 2021.

-The Glasgow Subway will have half-height screen doors after new rolling stock are introduced in 2023.
+The Glasgow Subway will complete the installation of half-height screen doors in 2026.

 United States

-Platform screen doors are rare in the United States, and with one exception, are exclusively found on small-scale systems.
-The Las Vegas Monorail system is currently the only general-purpose rapid transit system in the US to use platform screen doors.
-Honolulu Rail Transit will become the first large-scale publicly run metro system in the United States to feature platform screen doors, when it opens in 2023.
-All 21 stations will feature platform gates manufactured by Stanley Access Technologies.
+Platform screen doors are rare in the United States, and are nearly exclusively found on small-scale systems.
+Honolulu's Skyline, which began operations in June 2023, is the first and only large-scale publicly-run metro system in the country to feature platform screen doors, with platform gates at every station manufactured by Stanley Access Technologies.
+They are also used by the general-purpose Las Vegas Monorail system.